digital-land/digital-land.info/README.md

 See `tests/load` directory for a [Locust](https://docs.locust.io/en/stable/) tests.
 There are a few `make` targets with "test-load-" prefix.
 Refer to examples below to see how to pass extra parameters to the tests.

 Some of the test access randomised URLs, (search for tests with `@tag("random")`, you can specify which tags to include/exclude when running Locust), others access a limited set of URLs (e.g. `tests/load/cache_warmup_test.py`) and are good to warm up the cache or can be used as a kind of smoke test.
-The randomised runs use data "snapshot" from `tests/load/data.py` which has been extracted from live website.
+The randomised runs use data "snapshot" from `tests/load/data.py` and `tests/load/data_entity.py` which has been extracted from live website.

 To point Locust at a particular host, use the environment variable `TEST_HOST` (see below).